Lynx2006/linked-list-team--Data-Structure-/README.md

 ## 🔀 Team Workflow:

+## 🧩 Team Workflow-Doubly linked list

-Branching Strategy:
+### 📁 Branching Strategy
-Each team member created a personal branch named after their roll number to work independently.
+Each team member worked independently by creating a **personal Git branch** named after their **roll number**.
+This strategy allowed parallel development and minimized code conflicts.

-Feature Contributions:
+### 🚀 Feature Contributions
-Members contributed core functionalities of a Doubly Linked List, including:
+The team implemented the core functionalities of a **Doubly Linked List**, including:

-Node insertion (at beginning, end, and specific position)
+- ✅ Node insertion:
+  - At the beginning
+  - At the end
+  - At a specific position

-Node deletion
+- ✅ Node deletion

-Forward and backward traversal (display)
+- ✅ Forward traversal (display)

-Commenting and documentation for readability
+- ✅ Code commenting and documentation for improved readability

-Pull Requests (PRs):
+### 🔁 Pull Requests (PRs)
-Each member submitted a PR to merge their feature into the main branch after completing and testing their work.
+After completing and testing their features, each member submitted a **Pull Request (PR)** to merge their branch into the `main` branch, following standard version control practices.

-Merge Conflict Resolution:
+### ⚠️ Merge Conflict Resolution
-Conflicts were encountered during the merge process and were resolved through collaborative effort using:
+Merge conflicts were encountered during integration and resolved through:

-Peer code review
+- 🔍 Peer code reviews

-Git conflict resolution tools
+- 🛠️ Git conflict resolution tools
+- 💬 Effective team communication via GitHub discussions and team meetings

 Communication via GitHub and team discussions
 ---